osrf/collision-benchmark/README.md

-When you are ready, to start the test, hit ``[Enter]`` in the terminal running the test and watch the test unfold.
+When you are ready, to start the test, hit ``[Enter]`` in the terminal running the test and watch the test.
-If the test it stops due to a failure, it will prompt you to hit ``[Enter]`` again to continue.
+If the test stops due to a failure, it will prompt you to hit ``[Enter]`` again to continue.
 Before you continue, you may want to switch between the worlds in gzclient and inspect the results and find the reason of failure.